 ViewStateChangedEvent for each view containing the element.
 Note that this event type is only generated when a view's view state configuration criteria are met.

 Event handlers associated with each view listen to the generated state change events and trigger the configured event notifications and actions.

-Event handlers respond to health state change events and run event handler functions to generate event notifications and trigger automated actions.
+Event handlers listen to health state change events or problem events in a view, and run event handler functions that trigger event notifications and automated actions.
 You can add an event handler to a view from the StackState UI.

 Select Events Settings on the left.

 Select the trigger event and event handler to run:

 On event - the events that should trigger the event notification or automated action.

 Run event handler - the event handler function that will run whenever the selected event is generated.